 We have to face it: Life will have stresses and no matter the pre-planning, there will always be that proverbial wrench in the plan, so, a little pre-planning is a perfect antidote to total pandemonium.

 Mornings are a particularly stressful time for parents.

-The most important thing here is that mornings set the tone for the rest of the day so using some hints and tricks to minimize morning bedlam will inevitably set you up for less morning stress, and also set the tone for a more peaceful work and school day for everyone.
+The most important thing here is that mornings set the tone for the rest of the day so using some organizing hacks to minimize morning bedlam will inevitably set you up for less morning stress, and also set the tone for a more peaceful work and school day for everyone.

 Start the night before.
 Create night-time routines that help make mornings run smoothly:

 1. Make it part of the bedtime routine to pick out your children’s outfit for the next day:

 - If they are old enough, have it be part of their routine.
 This takes the indecision out of getting dressed in the morning and will help keep everyone on time and minimize frustrations.

 - It can be fun to create a “what I will wear today” spot in the room and decorate it with your children, then have them hang their outfit there each evening before bedtime prayers or story-time.